 Client eligibility and enrollment

 Before Health Navigation or Clinical Services are provided, organizations must verify the woman meets eligibility requirements.
-Eligible women must complete the consent form and sign the lawful presence affidavit prior to services being provided.
 Health Navigation and Clinical Services eligibility and enrollment requirements are found in Section 5: Health Navigation and Clinical Services of the Program Manual.
 The tools below relate to some of the eligibility and enrollment requirements.

 Tools for eligibility and enrollment

-2. Have a family income at or below 250 percent of federal poverty level (self-report).
+2. Verify a family income at or below 250 percent of federal poverty level (self-report).

 3. Assess insurance status.